praetorian-inc/noseyparker/docs/RULES.md

 We don't want to facilitate drive-by hacking by advertising real leaked secrets here.

 ### Test your rules to find problems
-The `noseyparker rules check PATH` command runs a number of checks over the rules found at `PATH` and ensures that the examples in the rule match (or not) as expected.
+The `noseyparker rules check --rules <PATH>` command runs a number of checks over the rules found at `<PATH>` and ensures that the examples in the rule match (or not) as expected.

 ## Performance notes